ingram1107/zettel-notes/lit/@Meyer2005.md

 constructed as a class, must behave communicative in multiplication just like the primitive's counterpart, then a non-member operator function that includes type conversions parameters is the way to go.

+- [x] Item 46: Define non-member functions inside templates when type conversions are desired

+# Item 28: Avoid returning "handles" to object internals

+Handles are ways to get at other objects.
+This includes references, pointers, and iterators.
+Returning such handles from a member function, even within a `const` scope, runs the risk of exposing data member that was supposed to be protected or private.
+Quote "The data member is as encapsulated as the most accessible function that return function to it." from the authors.
+This means that the function caller can modify the value of the returned handle from `const` member function if it is stored outside the scope of the function.
+Even with specified `const` return modifier, it also runs the risk of possible dangling pointer at the end of the original handle's lifetime.
+The pointer points to the returned handle will dangle once the returned handle is destroyed.

+# Item 46: Define non-member functions inside templates when type conversions are desired

+Templatised function doesn't do implicit type conversion during template argument deduction.
+For that to happen, we have to declare non-member function as `friend` and define it inside the template. `friend` modifier allows non-member function to be defined inside a template, which in turns allow proper function instantiation.

+To minimise inlining, the function may call a helper function outside the template.

+# Item 44: Factor parameter-independent code out of templates

+Templates may lead to code bloat due to unnecessary duplication resulted from template parameters.
+We have to do **commonality and variability analysis** on the parameters, including non-type and type parameters.
+This can be done by factoring out the common parts (in this case the template parameters).
+For common non-type parameter(s), we factor it out to form a derived class and hide the templatised version from the public to ensure encapsulation.
+The main functionality will be defined in the base class where the derived class will redirect to it.
+For type parameter(s), we can share implementations for instatiation types with identical binary representation like `int` and `long`.

+Such approach comes with the tradeoffs of less optimisation opportunity for the compilers and increase overall size of each object.